WSPA-TV

-WSPA-TV (channel 7) is a television station licensed to Spartanburg, South Carolina, United States, serving Upstate South Carolina and Western North Carolina as an affiliate of CBS.
-It is owned by Nexstar Media Group alongside Asheville, North Carolina–licensed CW station WYCW (channel 62).
-WSPA-TV and WYCW share studios on International Drive (next to the I-26 and I-85 Business/Veterans Parkway interchange) in Spartanburg; both stations broadcast from an antenna on Hogback Mountain in northeastern Greenville County (southwest of Tryon, North Carolina).
+WSPA-TV (channel 7) is a television station licensed to Spartanburg, South Carolina, United States, serving Upstate South Carolina and Western North Carolina with programming from The CW.
+It is owned by Nexstar Media Group alongside Asheville, North Carolina–licensed WYCW (channel 62), an independent station.
+The two stations share studios on International Drive (next to the I-26 and I-85 Business/Veterans Parkway interchange) in Spartanburg and a transmitter on Hogback Mountain in northeastern Greenville County, South Carolina, southwest of Tryon, North Carolina.

 WSPA-TV began broadcasting in April 1956 amid a controversy that spanned a decade over the station's proposed transmitter site.
 Owned by the locally based Spartan Radiocasting Company (renamed Spartan Communications in 1995) for more than four decades, it was a CBS affiliate from its inception and the second VHF television station in Upstate South Carolina.
 Its original studios in downtown Spartanburg were destroyed by fire in 1960; the station rebuilt at another site downtown but constructed its present facilities in 1979.
 Spartan Communications was acquired by Media General in 2000; under Media General, the station enjoyed strong local news ratings performances, moving from its traditional second-place to first against traditional news ratings leader WYFF.
 Nexstar acquired Media General in 2017; the station has since slipped back to second place in news ratings.
+On August 1, 2026, WSPA-TV lost its CBS affiliation to WYFF and began airing CW programming and expanded local news coverage.